syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

  **Remark:**

-'#VALUE!' -Occurs when any of the given value is non-numeric or for values lesser than 0 and greater than 3999.
+'#VALUE!' -Occurs when any of the given value is non-numeric or for the values lesser than 0 and greater than 3999.

 #### T